RajmaPlAyZ/Hunter-Mommy/README.md

 The code sets up touch controls for mobile devices.
 It records the starting position when a touch begins and adjusts the player's position based on the swipe direction, providing a simple and intuitive mobile gaming experience.

 ---

+# HOSTING

+You can deploy the application by simple building the attached dockerfile.

+---
+sudo docker build . -t my-game sudo docker run -p 8000:8000 "container_id"
+---

+Make sure you have node installed.